 - earthquakes

 - external fires

 - floods/tsunamis occurring outside the site

 - biological hazards (for instance, mussels or seaweed affecting cooling water flow and/or temperature)

-- extreme weather conditions (temperature, precipitation, high winds, tornadoes etc.)
+extreme weather conditions (temperature, precipitation, high winds, tornadoes etc.)

 External initiating events may cause internal and/or external events.
 For example, an earthquake could lead to plant equipment failures, loss of offsite power, flood, tsunami or fire.
-External events may cause accidents in one or more of the units of a multi-unit station.
+External events may cause accidents in one or more of the units where there are multiple units at a site.